 We will bear the entire cost of solicitation, including the preparation, assembly, printing and mailing of this proxy statement, the proxy and any additional solicitation materials furnished to the stockholders.
 Copies of solicitation materials will be furnished to brokerage houses, fiduciaries and custodians holding shares in their names that are beneficially owned by others so that they may forward this solicitation material to such beneficial owners.
 In addition, we may reimburse such persons for their costs in forwarding the solicitation materials to such beneficial owners.
-The original solicitation of proxies by mail may be supplemented by a solicitation by telephone, telegram or other means by our directors, officers or employees.
+The addition, we may reimburse such persons for their costs in forwarding the solicitation materials to such beneficial owners.
+The optimal may be supplemented by a solicitation by telephone, telegram or other means by our directors, officers or employees.
 No additional compensation will be paid to these individuals for any such services.
-Except as described above, we do not presently intend to solicit proxies other than by mail.
+Except as described above, we do not presently intend to solicit roxies other than by mail.